-1. Introduction
+1 Introduction

 Thin-film solar cell technology promises to achieve a significant cost reduction in materials, by adopting large area deposition capability, and the use of cheap and flexible substrates.
-Typical thin film solar cells used in terrestrial PV (photovoltaic) applications consist of back contact, absorber and front contact films.
-CdTe (Cadmium telluride) is the dominant absorber material in recent years because of its attractive price and stable performance at high temperatures [1-2].
+Typical thin film solar cells used in terrestrial PV (photovoltaic) applications consist of back contact, absorber, and front contact films.
+CdTe (cadmium telluride) is the dominant absorber material in recent years because of its attractive price and stable performance at high temperatures [1,2].
 The efficiency of thin-film solar panels, however, is hampered by resistive losses in the module proportional to the square of the photocurrent.
-In practice, photocurrent is decreased by scribing the solar module into a large number (between 100 and 200) mini-modules and connecting them in series to create high-voltage, low-current devices [3].
-Since each layer in the solar module must be scribed after deposition, scribing is performed in 3 steps - Patterns 1, 2 and 3 (P1, P2 and P3) processes, which are also used in the commercial production of a-Si:H (hydrogenated amorphous silicon) and CI(G)S (copper indium gallium selenide) based thin film solar cell fabrications [4-6].
-Laser scribing offers narrower scribe widths and less damage in the surrounding material compared to the mechanical scribing.
+In practice, photocurrent is decreased by scribing the solar module into a large number (between 100 and 200) minimodules and connecting them in series to create high-voltage, lowcurrent devices [3].
+Since each layer in the solar module must be scribed after deposition, scribing is performed in 3 steps-Patterns 1, 2, and 3 (P1, P2, and P3) processes, which are also used in the commercial production of a-Si:H (hydrogenated amorphous silicon) and copper indium gallium selenide based thin film solar cell fabrications [4-6].
+Compared to mechanical scribing, key advantage of laser scribing is able to enable much smaller line width (50 $\mu$ m versus $500 \,\mu\text{m}$ ) so the "dead zone" can be much smaller with higher efficiency.
+Also, it is currently only industrial standard process for high speed mass production (scribing speed around 1 m/s versus 0.05-0.1 m/s).
 However, laser scribing has been shown to leave a heat-affected zone around the scribe, which causes undesirably poor isolation between cells and low shunt resistance.
 Laser scribing has also been shown to leave high protruded ridges along the edge of the scribe line, contributing to electrical shorts [4].
 While scribing reduces resistive losses by decreasing photocurrent, it also forms dead zones between P1 and P3 slots, which contribute to reductions in module efficiency [7].